 1918 To Present

-Technics produced reel to reel tape recorders from 1975 to 1987 which were manufactured in the Japan.
+Technics produced reel to reel tape recorders from 1972 to 1981 which were manufactured in Japan.
 These tape recorders targeted the consumer, studio and semi-pro market.
 Technics tape recorders used solid state electronics.
-The company produced 2 and 4 track reel to reel machines with 110-120 voltages for the North American market as well as 220 to 240v for the European tape recorder enthusiasts.
+The company produced both 2 and 4 track machines available in 100v Japan, 110-120v, 220-240v & Multi voltages.

 1918 – Panasonic was founded in by Konosuke Matsushita first selling duplex lamp sockets.